Clean Label Ideas for Bakers

 At the IBIE conference last October, I was privileged to be part of an expert panel discussion on “Clean Label – Consumer Expectations and Baking Challenges.”
-Along with Abigail Ceule from Corbion and Matthew Patrick from Delavau Foods, we discussed the latest clean-label trends in communications, applications, and formulation and cutting-edge consumer research from Corbion.
+Along with Abigail Ceule from Corbion and Matthew Patrick from Delavau Foods, we discussed the latest clean-label trends for bakers in communications, applications, and formulation and cutting-edge consumer research from Corbion.
 You can learn more about the information shared during the panel discussion here.

 Capitalize on Health-Minded Resolutions